 Even without any of the rail passes, there are still ways to save on train travel in Japan:

-Extra tip: In many areas in Japan, you can use an IC card to tap on/off rather than having to purchase individual paper tickets for each journey.
+TIP In many areas of Japan, you can use an IC card to tap on/off rather than purchasing individual paper tickets for each journey.
 This saves time and makes train travel more convenient.

 What are IC cards?